kalloc/typod/README.md

 ## What is it?

-Typod is a missing spelling correcter for [sphinx] and it uses sphinx dictionary as source for spell checking
+Typod is a missing spelling corrector for [sphinx] and it uses sphinx dictionary as source for spell checking

 ## What we have?